- Research article

 Résultats

 L’étude a inclut 9 patients se plaignant de douleurs idiopathiques au pénis, au bassin ou au scrotum, persistantes depuis plus de 2 mois après l’implantation d’une prothèse pénienne.
 Les patients se sont vu prescrire 75 mg/12 h de prégabaline (augmenté après 1 semaine à 150 mg/12 h sur demande) et 25 mg d’amitriptyline une fois par jour, pendant 3 mois.
 La douleur a été réévaluée après 10, 30 et 100 jours.
 La dose de prégabaline requise et les effets secondaires du médicament ont été notés.
-Les résultats ont montré une diminution significative de la durée de la douleur (p = 0,007), de sa fréquence (p < 0,001) et de son intensité (p < 0,001), au niveau du gland (= 0,008), de la verge (= 0,046) mais pas du scrotum (= 0,112).
+Les résultats ont montré une diminution significative de la durée de la douleur (p = 0,007), de sa fréquence (p < 0,001) et de son intensité (p < 0,001), au niveau du gland (p = 0,008), de la verge (p = 0,046) mais pas du scrotum (p = 0,112).
 De plus, une diminution significative a été observée en ce qui concerne la douleur vive (p = 0,003) et la douleur aggravée par le toucher (p = 0,008), mais pas la douleur aigüe (p = 0,277).
-Enfin, une amélioration significative de la qualité de vie (< 0,001) a été rapportée et l’augmentation de la dose de prégabaline à 150 mg/12 h ne s’est avéré nécessaire que dans 1 cas (11 %).
+Enfin, une amélioration significative de la qualité de vie (p < 0,001) a été rapportée et l’augmentation de la dose de prégabaline à 150 mg/12 h ne s’est avéré nécessaire que dans 1 cas (11 %).

 Conclusion